mageplaza/magento-2-social-share/README.md

 ### For customers

-- Share favorite pages or favored products quickly during on shopping site.
+- Share favorite pages or favored products quickly during on shopping site
-- Easy to know recommended shopping pages/ items via social channels.
+- Easy to know recommended shopping pages/ items via social channels
-- Be more trusted on products thanks to the other ’s social sharing.
+- Be more trusted on products thanks to the other ’s social sharing
 - Have better shopping experience

 ## 7. User Guide